gigatskhondia/gigala/README.md

   *  Use different objective, e.g. compliance
   *  Use CNN for features ?
   *  Test generalizability
 *  Revive Alpha and MCTS models
+*  Update manuals

 #### How to support: ####
 * Star this project